-Our solicitors have a wealth of experience in processing carpal tunnel syndrome claims, and we have an excellent reputation for negotiating the best settlement offers for our clients.
-We welcome the opportunity to discuss the details of your case during a free initial consultation.
+Solicitors have a wealth of experience in processing carpal tunnel syndrome claims, and they have an excellent reputation for negotiating the best settlement offers for clients.
+They welcome the opportunity to discuss the details of your case during a free initial consultation.

 Will I be offered a no win no fee service?

-If you have a valid claim, our injury lawyers will offer to work for you on a no win no fee basis.
-Also called a conditional fee agreement, the no win no fee service means that if you lose your claim, you won’t pay our solicitors a penny.
+If you have a valid claim, your injury lawyer will offer to work for you on a no win no fee basis.
+Also called a conditional fee agreement, the no win no fee service means that if you lose your claim, you won’t pay your solicitors a penny.

-When you make a no win no fee carpal tunnel syndrome claim with the help of our expert solicitors, you will have nothing to pay at the outset.
+When you make a no win no fee carpal tunnel syndrome claim with the help of an expert solicitor, you will have nothing to pay at the outset.
 You will also be given the guarantee and peace of mind of knowing that there will never be any hidden or unexpected costs along the way.

-You can read more about our no win no fee policy here or feel free to contact us if you have any questions.
+You can read more about the no win no fee policy here or feel free to contact a solicitor if you have any questions.

 How do I make a carpal tunnel syndrome claim?

 We completely understand that embarking on a personal injury claim, particularly against an employer, can be daunting.
-For this reason, we work hard to make the process as straightforward and stress-free as possible.
+For this reason, your solicitor will work hard to make the process as straightforward and stress-free as possible.

 The very first step is a free case assessment.
-This is where you will discuss your injury and how it was caused, so our solicitors can evaluate the likely success of your claim.
-At this stage, you will be able to ask any questions to get a better understanding of the process and the service we can provide.
+This is where you will discuss your injury and how it was caused, so your solicitors can evaluate the likely success of your claim.
+At this stage, you will be able to ask any questions to get a better understanding of the process and the service they can provide.